That1Swansonator/hello-world/README.md

 # hello-world
 Test Repository

-Hello, My Name is Patrick and i am a computer science student at CSU Dominguez Hills.
-I best know how to program in Java and Python.
+ This is a repository I use when I need help from friends